rzanoli/batch/README.md

-# fresco
+# batch

-FRESCO (Fbk keyphRasES Clustering algOrithm) is an open source library for clustering keyphrases in documents.
+BATCH (fBk keyphrAses sofT Clustering algoritHm) is an open source library for clustering keyphrases in documents.
 KeyPhrases are expressions contained in a document which help understand and summarize the content of that document.
-FRESCO has been designed to meet the following requirements:
+BATCH has been designed to meet the following requirements:

 - Method: soft agglomerative clustering.
 - Efficiency: parallelized to exploit multi-core processors.